Table of Content

 - Eligibility Criteria for LLB Admission 2023 in India

 - Top Law Colleges in India

 Law has always been an esteemed profession in India.
 With the increasing demand for legal services.
 The number of law colleges and universities in the country has also increased.
 Admission to law colleges in India is through the national or state-level entrance exams.
-In this blog, we will discuss the process of LLB admission in India for the year 2023.
+In this blog, we will discuss the process of LLB Admission 2023 in India.

-The eligibility criteria for LLB admission in 2023 in India vary from college to college.
+The eligibility criteria for LLB Admission 2023 in India vary from college to college.
 However, some common criteria are:

 - A candidate must have completed graduation in any discipline from a recognized university.

 - The minimum marks required in graduation are usually 45% for general category students and 40% for SC/ST/OBC students.